DHTMLX/scheduler-docs/data/what_s_new.md

 ### Fixes

-- Correct vertical scroll in the [scrollable Timeline](timeline_view.md#horizontalscroll) when the user tries to scroll the sections column
+- Fix the incorrect work of the vertical scroll in a [scrollable Ttimeline](timeline_view.md#horizontalscroll)  when the mouse pointer is over the sections column
-- Correct serialization of nested objects by the [dataProcessor](server_integration.md)
+- Fix the incorrect serialization of nested objects by the [dataProcessor](server_integration.md)
 - Fix script error which fired when a new event is created using a [custom lightbox](custom_details_form.md)

 5.3.3